-In this blog post I want to address two topics I get asked about all the time – CONSISTENCY in maintaining healthy eating habits and CONQUERING CRAVINGS for junk food.
-I have addressed both in previous videos and social media posts but today I want to talk about one practise I do to eat healthy on a consistent basis and conquer my own cravings.
+In this blog post, I want to address two topics I get asked about all the time – CONSISTENCY in maintaining healthy eating habits and CONQUERING CRAVINGS for junk food.
+I have addressed both in previous videos and social media posts, but today I want to talk about one practice I use to eat healthily consistently and conquer my cravings.
 Yes, I am talking about MEAL PREPPING.
-Now If you’re a busy mom and you want to ensure your family has healthy meals most nights then you’ll want to settle in with your cup of chai and read on.
+Now, if you're a busy mom and you want to ensure your family has healthy meals most nights, then you'll want to settle in with your cup of chai and read on.

 Okay, so any time meal prep is spoken of, what I hear from women is: